 This is one of many steps in the overarching Russian Gateway Language project.
 Through this initiative, believers in Russia and the former Soviet Union will gain the tools needed to reach 161 million people in 540 languages.
 More about that here.

-“Over time, we hope believers can increase in their understanding of complex translational issues and be able to do more of the complicated books in Scripture,” Eric says.
+“Over time, we hope believers can increase in their understanding of complex translational issues and be able to do more of the complicated books in Scripture,” Arne says.

 The Ruska Roma people in and around Ukraine gained Scripture in their language for the first time last year through this endeavor.
 Read about it here.